Texts in Context:

 for a long season ...Beowulf, ll.
 107, 111-114

-Mercia was the largest and generally the most powerful of the Big Three; it was slower to become Christianized than the others.
+Mercia was the largest and generally the most powerful of the “big three.”
+Curiously, its kings are never listed as having been Bretwaldas; this might be because Mercia was slower to be Christianized than the other realms.
 The rulers of Mercia were the only ones on the island who had already been a dynasty on the Continent.
 They spoke an Anglian dialect; the Gawain poet, who wrote in an archaic type of alliterative verse and came from the Midlands, may have been descended from Mercians and/or speakers of Mercian Old English, and J. R. R. Tolkien used their dialect to represent Rohirric in The Lord of the Rings.

-Finally, there is everyone’s favorite, the Kingdom of Wessex, or the West Saxons, which was of course in the south of England.
+Finally, there is everyone’s favorite, the Kingdom of Wessex, or of the West Saxons, which was of course in the south of England.
 It was a comparatively small, poorly-documented realm in the seventh century, but showed a definite tendency to stay resilient against Mercian attempts to achieve top-dog status throughout the eighth.
-Its native dialect, called West Saxon, is fairly well-preserved, largely thanks to efforts of the late ninth-century King of Wessex, Alfred the Great.
-He relentlessly promoted improvements in education throughout his reign, and even translated some important works himself, such as Boethius‘ Consolation and St. Gregory‘s Pastoral Care.
+Its native dialect, called West Saxon, is fairly well-preserved, largely thanks to efforts of the late ninth-century King of Wessex and Bretwalda Alfred the Great.
+He relentlessly promoted improvements in education throughout his reign, and even translated some important works into Old English himself, such as Boethius‘ Consolation and St. Gregory‘s Pastoral Care.
 But one can hardly bring up Alfred the Great without mentioning …

 The Bonus Fourth Realm

 Even finally-er, we have the Danelaw.
-This was not mentioned among the Anglo-Saxon realms, because its people were not Anglo-Saxons: they were Danes (though the term “Norsemen” might be more apt here).
-The wave of Germanic people who wanted to settle in Britain was mentioned as a first wave; there were more; not all of the high prows sailing westward in that time were looking to pillage stuff and go back home.
-(Indeed, there may very well have been those who were looking to move because they were sick of living as neighbors among the sort of people who pillage and then go back home.)
-And—naturally enough—the Danes did not speak Old English; they spoke Norse, a language far more closely related to Old English than either was to Latin or Brittonic, but still foreign to Anglo-Saxon ears.
+This was not mentioned among the Anglo-Saxon realms, because its people were not Anglo-Saxons but Danes, though the term “Norsemen” might be more apt here.
+The wave of Germanic people who wanted to settle in Britain was mentioned as a first wave; there were more; not all of the high prows sailing westward in that time were looking to pillage and go back home.
+And, naturally, the Danes did not speak Old English, but Norse—a language far more closely related to Old English than either was to Latin or Brittonic, but still a foreign one to Anglo-Saxon ears.
+(A sizable chunk of English vocabulary to this day is of Norse rather than Anglo-Saxon origins, including words like anger, awe, berserk, bleak, grovel, harsh, haunt, kidnap, ransack, regret, scathe, scowl, slaughter, thrall, thwart, ugly, weak, and of course ombudsman.)

-In the year 865, the Mycel Hæþen8 or “Great Heathen Army” landed on Britain’s eastern shore.
-The details of the ensuing war need not detain us right now—though it may be said that in this war, King Alfred earned, even if he never received, the name of being the first King of All England).
-In any case, and while the peace agreement did take the Hæþen out of the heathens (i.e., the Danes there agreed to become Christians), it also kept the ex-heathens in England; it would have been fruitless to try to drive them out.
-About the whole eastern side of England was part of the Danelaw, cutting the once-hegemonic Mercia in half.
+Danes had been settling in Britain for years before this, but the Danelaw proper was established in the mid-ninth century.
+In the year 865, the Mycel Hæþen10 or “Great Heathen Army” landed on Britain’s eastern shore.
+The details of the ensuing war need not detain us right now—though it may be said that in this war, King Alfred earned, even if he never received, the name of being the first King of All England.
+In any case, and while the peace agreement did take the Hæþen out of the heathens—i.e., the Danes there agreed to become Christians—it also kept the ex-heathens in England.
+It would have been fruitless to try to drive them out: About the whole eastern side of England was part of the Danelaw, cutting the once-hegemonic Mercia in half.

 The Bittersweet

 Which brings us to our last book for this post.
 It is not known when Beowulf was written, or where, or by whom.
-It is set primarily in the environs of Sweden, which could point to a poet who lived in the Danelaw—but then, Angeln and Jutland are right next to Sweden too.
-Scholars date it by internal evidence to be a product of the eighth, ninth, or tenth century; helpful.
-Beowulf‘s material rather comfortably blends Christian and heathen ideas and images, which matches the seeming cosmopolitan aura of Northumbria, but it is composed principally in West Saxon, the least-Scandinavian-ized of the dialects in question.
+Internal evidence dates it to the eighth, ninth, or tenth centuries.
+It is set primarily in the environs of Sweden, which could point to a poet who lived in the Danelaw; then again, Angeln and Jutland, the ancestral homes of the Angles and Jutes, are right next to Sweden too.
+Beowulf‘s material rather comfortably blends Christian and heathen ideas and images, which matches the seeming cosmopolitan aura of Northumbria—but it is composed principally in West Saxon, the least-Scandinavian-ized of the dialects in question.

 1Cnut, or Canute, the Great (c.
-990-1035) ultimately became King of Denmark, England, and Norway.
-He acceded to these realms at different times—in 1018, 1016, and 1028, respectively—and held in personal union, not as a single polity.
-This was not called the North Sea Empire at the time, and only existed for about seven years, until Cnut’s death in 1035.
+990-1035) was King of Denmark, England, and Norway, a domain referred to by some modern historians as the North Sea Empire.
+He acceded to these realms at different times (in 1018, 1016, and 1028, respectively) and held them in personal union, not as a single polity.
+This only existed for about seven years, until Cnut’s death in 1035.

-2For any who are unfamiliar, the English ceremonial country name “Worcestershire” is conventionally pronounced wüs-tŕ-shŕ; the person or persons responsible for this have never been caught.
+2For any who are unfamiliar, the English ceremonial county name “Worcestershire” is conventionally pronounced wüs-tŕ-shŕ; the person or persons responsible for this have never been caught.

 3That is, Claudius was Julius Cæsar’s great-grandson legally, thanks to the adoption of Octavian (i.e. Augustus) and Octavian’s marriage to Livia (Claudius’ biological grandmother).

-4Saxony at the time referred to much if not all of the northwest of modern Germany.
+5Saxony then referred to most of the northwest of modern Germany.
 Jutland is the name of the Jutish Peninsula, i.e. the one Denmark’s on.
-Angeln, which probably gave its name to the Angles and thus to England, is a smaller peninsula closely adjacent to Jutland, on the eastern side of it.
+Angeln, which probably gave its name to the Angles and thus to England, is a smaller peninsula closely adjacent to Jutland, on the east.

-5“Petty kingdom” is one of several set phrases (other examples include “petty officer” and “petty cash”) that use petty in an archaic sense, to mean “minor” or “small”; there is no particular reason to think the peoples of Britain during the Heptarchy were, in the modern sense, any pettier than most people.
+7Petty kingdom is one of several set phrases (other examples include petty officer and petty cash) that use petty in an archaic sense, to mean “junior” or “small.”

-6The name of Wreocensæte lives on to this day, in the city of Wroxeter.
+8The name of Wreocensæte lives on to this day in the city of Wroxeter.

-7Ettin is a Middle English word meaning “giant,” or possibly a more general “monster”; it seems to be distantly related to the word eat (and cognate to the Norse jötunn), and originally to have meant something like “glutton; devourer.”
-The term appears in The Lion, the Witch, and the Wardrobe in a catalogue of servants of the White Witch, and has since been resurrected in modern role-playing games as a name for a species of giant with two heads.
+9Ettin is a Middle English cognate of the Norse jötunn, both conventionally translated “giant.”
+Both words seem to be distantly related to the word eat, and originally to have meant something like “glutton; devourer.”
+The term ettin appears in The Lion, the Witch, and the Wardrobe in a catalogue of servants of the White Witch, and has since been resurrected in modern role-playing games.

-8This is pronounced a very little bit like “mew kill ha then.”
-The actual sounds of the y and the æ are those of the German ü and of the a in “cat.”
+10This is pronounced a little bit like “mew kill ha then.”
+The precise sounds of the y and the æ in Mycel Hæþen are those of the German ü and of the a in “cat.”

-Gabriel Blanchard (who makes it a personal policy not to approach ettins, elves, or ogres, whether outside of or within the confines of ancient Wreocensæte.
+Gabriel Blanchard (who makes it a personal policy not to approach ettins, elves, or ogres, whether outside of or within the confines of ancient Wreocensæte) has a bachelor’s in Classics from the University of Maryland.
 He works as CLT’s editor at large, and lives in Baltimore, MD.

 Thanks for reading the Journal and supporting CLT!
 If you enjoyed this piece, be sure to check out our podcast, Anchored—hosted by our CEO and founder, Jeremy Wayne Tate.

-The quotation from Beowulf is in futhorc, or Anglo-Saxon runes.
-Other runic scripts were used outside Britain—some persisted as late as the nineteenth century.
-All runes, futhorc included, descended from a script known as the Elder Futhark; this was devised roughly around the first century AD, and was probably derived from a Roman or proto-Roman alphabet.
+The quotation from Beowulf is given in futhorc.
+Other runic scripts were used outside Britain; some persisted as late as the nineteenth century.
+All runes descended from a script known as the Elder Futhark, which was devised roughly around the first century AD.
+The Elder Futhark itself was probably derived from an early Roman or Etruscan alphabet, derived in turn from the Greek script.